What’s the difference between a guitar improvisation that makes you beg for more, and one that bores you to death?

 I can’t recall whether my teacher used the term guitar phrasing or not, but what clicked in at that moment was that all those sequences I was practicing on my scales were only meant as an exercise.

 That those 1-2-3-4/2-3-4-5/4-5-6-7 etc. exercises I was practicing were a means to an end, not the end itself.

-While exercises like these have a lot of value, they only show you what notes to play.
+While guitar scale sequencing exercises like these have a lot of value, they only show you what notes to play.

 Guitar phrasing is about how those notes are played.

-Now, while learning your guitar, apart from your scales and arpeggios that guide you to what notes you play, you should also be working on techniques such as bending strings, vibrato and legato playing among others.
+Now, while practicing, apart from your scales and arpeggios that guide you to what notes you play, you should also be working on phrasing techniques such as bending strings, vibrato and legato among others.